 Did you know?
 The average American’s attention span has plummeted down to 8 seconds.
-That’s a steep decrease from only twenty years ago when the average was twelve seconds, this according to a recent study from Microsoft.
+That’s a steep decrease from only twenty years ago when the average was twelve seconds, according to a recent study from Microsoft.

 If you’re a business owner or marketer, this is not good news.
 It’s hard enough to stand out above the noise and actually get people to go to your site, but once they’re there, you have to get website visitors to stay long enough to create interest that will lead to engagement that will lead to contact or a sale.